cisagov/ScubaGear/baselines/sharepoint.md

 ### Policies

 #### MS.SHAREPOINT.2.1v1
-File and folder links default sharing setting SHALL be set to Specific People (Only the People the User Specifies).
+File and folder links default sharing setting SHALL be set to Specific People (only the people the user specifies).
 - _Rationale:_ TODO
 - _Last modified:_ June 2023
 _Note:_ Similar implementation in MS.ONEDRIVE.3.1v1